 - The scaphoid bone is slightly larger than the other carpal bones and lies near the thumb.
 The scaphoid's name is derived from the Greek word "skaphe," meaning boat.

 - The lunate bone, also known as the semilunar bone, is a crescent shaped bone.
 The lunate bone is one of the most frequently dislocated bones of the wrist region.
 The lunate bone's name is derived from the latin word "luna," meaning moon.

-- The triquertal bone is triangular in shape and is thus also known as the triquetrum bone, three-cornered bone, pyramidal bone, and triangular bone.
+- The triquetral bone is triangular in shape and is thus also known as the triquetrum bone, three-cornered bone, pyramidal bone, and triangular bone.

 - The pisiform bone, also known as the lentiform bone, is a small round bone.
 Unlike many other carpal bones, the pisiform bone is a sesamoid bone since it is located within a tendon.
 The origin of the pisiform is the Latin word "pīsum," meaning "pea" since the pisiform is shaped somewhat like a pea.

 - The trapezium bone is quadrilateral in shape and articulates with the scaphoid bone.
-The trapezium is also known as the greater multangular bone.
+The trapezium is also known as the greater multiangular bone.

 - The trapezoid bone is a wedge shaped bone.
 The trapezoid bone is also known as the the lesser multiangular bone and its name is derived from the Greek word "trapezion," meaning irregular quadrilateral.